 To visit Iceland in January is to enjoy wintry weather without it being too cold but with the possibility of blankets of snow.
-There are fewer crowds but with some truly unique festivals and holidays.
-The days are short but that means a better chance of seeing the Northern Lights!
+There are fewer crowds but with some genuinely unique festivals and holidays.
+The days are short, but that means a better chance of seeing the Northern Lights!

 Your Friend in Reykjavik invites you to begin the new year in Iceland.
 Join us for our midwinter celebrations and witness Iceland as a winter wonderland!

 Christmas and New Year’s may be over in other countries, but we still have a little more celebrating to do in Iceland, especially in Reykjavik.
 On 6 January, we light bonfires to commemorate the Epiphany as well as Þrettándinn.
 Go on our folklore tour and ask about the elves and their appearance during this holiday!

 Þrettándinn – The Thirteenth Day of Christmas

 There has been a strong tradition of literally celebrating the last day of Christmas with a bang.
 Bonfires are lit like on New Year’s Eve, and people blow up the last of their fireworks from the New Year’s celebrations.

 When Icelanders changed their calendar from Julian to Gregorian, there was a bit of confusion as to when Christmas started and ended.
 In calendars and among the public, 5 January was called the Old Christmas Day.
 Due to this date confusion, folklore connected to New Year’s Eve and Christmas can also be found on Christmas’s last day.
 This is also the day when the last of the Yule Lads, Kertasníkir, goes back home.

 It is said that cows will get the ability to speak like humans, but it is important not to listen to them.
 You will most likely lose your mind.
 Seals change form into humans; bewitched humans will finally get their human form again.
 The hidden people (or elves) moved house on this day as well.